FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `defaultValue` should be a value constructed with `MakeValue` or `nil` if no binding is specified.
   **To avoid conflicts with base game bindings it is recommended that all defaults for mod key bindings use at least one of the shift/ctrl/alt modifiers**.
-* `options` is a table that allows for the settings:
+* `options` is a table that supports the following:
-  * `disallowsModifiers`: When set to true the configuration ui will only accept a new binding without shift/ctrl/alt modifiers.
+  * `disallowModifiers`: When set to true the configuration ui will only accept a new binding without shift/ctrl/alt modifiers.
 This is intended for hot keys that are intended to be held down rather than simply pressed (e.g. for map scrolling).